BrannonKLuong/drone_follower/README.md

 **While the current active codebase is for ArduPilot, the core logic and structure of the `DroneCommander` and perception nodes are adaptable.** If there's a future need to revert to PX4 or support both, the previous versions of the PX4 interface nodes could be re-integrated, and the `current_fly_script.py` could be modified to conditionally use PX4 messages/topics.

 ---
+## Future Work / Next Steps

+Once the Cube Orange+ flight controller is fully integrated and the drone achieves basic flight functionality (e.g., motors fire, stable hover), the next significant step will be to implement a **Simultaneous Localization and Mapping (SLAM) algorithm**.
+This will enable the drone to:

+* **Build a map of its unknown environment** in real-time.
+* **Localize itself within that map** without relying solely on external positioning systems like GPS.

+This is crucial for robust autonomous navigation in complex indoor and GPS-denied environments, allowing the drone to understand its surroundings and track its own position accurately.
+---
 ## Installation Guide: Setting up NVIDIA Orin Nano for Drone Development

 This guide details the steps to set up a fresh NVIDIA Orin Nano Developer Kit with Ubuntu 22.04 (JetPack), ROS 2 Humble, Intel RealSense drivers, and all necessary project dependencies.